f0nzie/matplotlib-with-rmarkdown/02-python-env.md

 ## Python virtual environment and R

-Although, it is not absolutely necessary to create a virtual environment to run Rmarkdown Python notebooks, it is highly recommended because you will be able to run a selected analysis, over and over, without paying too much attention to updates or upgrades in the hosting operating system.
+Although, it is not absolutely necessary to create a virtual environment to run Rmarkdown Python notebooks, it is highly recommended because you will be able to run a selected analysis, over and over, without paying too much attention to updates or upgrades in the hosting operating system or packages updates.
 This means that you could freeze in time a virtual environment, without disturbing it with software updates.

 This virtual environment should be able to be re-created from a text file with a minimum set of instructions, or a list of packages, or recipe, that bring a fresh Python environment, few months from now.
 Both, methods of creating Python virtual environments, `conda` and `virtualenv` use a text file with a recipe to do just that.